wildbull/5143-OS-KAVURI/assignments/A03/README.md

 MADDY_SHELL
-A command prompt similar to shell,  implemented completely in Python.
+a command prompt similar to shell,  implemented completely in Python.

 ############## Usage Instructions ###############
 ```